Josephine Tilden

 Josephine Elizabeth Tilden (March 24, 1869 – May 15, 1957) was an American expert on pacific algae.
-She was the first woman scientist employed by the University of Minnesota.
-Tilden established a research station in British Columbia which lasted only until 1906.
-When Tilden became an assistant Professor in 1903, she was the first female scientist employed by the University of Minnesota.
-In 1910, despite not having a doctorate, Tilden was promoted to full professor.
+She established a research station in British Columbia, which lasted only until 1906.
+When Tilden became an assistant professor in 1903, she was the first female scientist employed by the University of Minnesota.
+In 1910, despite not having a doctorate, she was promoted to full professor.

-Tilden traveled widely and particularly around the Pacific Ocean to collect unusual samples of flora.
-Tilden also created an important collection of algae which she took from the university and kept in her house for further study after she retired.
+Tilden traveled widely, particularly around the Pacific Ocean, to collect unusual samples of flora.
+She also created an important collection of algae which she took from the university and kept in her house for further study after she retired.